alekya-reddy/cypress_automation/readme.txt

 How to run tests on cypress
 ----------------------------

-To open test-runner, navigate to the Cypress folder (or just open termina in Visual Code), then type into command line:
+To open the test-runner, which is used for debugging, navigate to the Cypress folder (or just open terminal in Visual Code), then type into command line:

 npx cypress open